Feeling Numb and Emotionally Empty

 Unfortunately, for some of us, the oppressive sense of abandonment, rejection, terror, or shame persists beyond the traumatic event, and ‘feeling numb’ or ‘feeling nothing’ becomes an auto-pilot response.
 Like Pavlov’s’s dogs, we become hard-wired to respond to life in a certain way.

-Research has shown that childhood trauma emanating from separation (e.g., death of a parent), physical neglect, emotional abuse, physical abuse, witnessing of violence, and sexual abuse has a strong bearing on their tendency to develop depersonalization.
-Of the above factors listed, emotional maltreatment by parent or parents was found to be the most significant trigger for emotional numbness.
-Since emotional maltreatment by a parent does not carry any visible signs, its impact on the child often goes undetected until much later in life when he/she exhibits an inability to self-regulate emotions.
+Research has shown that childhood trauma emanating from separation (e.g., death of a parent), physical neglect, emotional abuse, physical abuse, witnessing violence, and sexual abuse has a strong bearing on one’s tendency to develop depersonalization.
+Of the above factors listed, emotional maltreatment by one’s parent or parents was found to be the most significant trigger for emotional numbness.
+Since emotional maltreatment by a parent does not leave any visible signs, its impact on the child often goes undetected until much later in life, when he/she exhibits an inability to self-regulate emotions.

-Even in the absence of abuse, an emotionally sensitive child can feel out-of-place in their own home; especially if the parents fail to recognize how their child may feel and think differently from them.
+Even in the absence of abuse, an emotionally sensitive child can feel out-of-place in their own home; especially if the parents fail to recognize that their child may feel and think differently from them.
 Telling a hypersensitive child to be stoic and rational, or excessively criticizing them when they have emotional outbursts, can push the child to feel incredibly alienated.
 The effect of being an apple that falls far from the tree is compounded by our culture, which promotes the values of masculinity, stoicism, regimentation, and rationalism.
-As paradoxical as it sounds, emotionally intense people are the most vulnerable to using emotional numbness as a shield to appear ‘normal’ in the world.
+As paradoxical as it may sound, emotionally intense people are the most vulnerable to shielding themselves using emotional numbness in order to appear ‘normal’ in the world.

 Initially, disconnecting and feeling numb made us feel pseudo-calm.
-It allows us to go on in life, to attend to our work responsibilities, chores and avoid others from worrying about us.
-It may even be convenient and allow us to appear’ ‘high-functioning’ in the outside world.
+It allowed us to go on in life, to attend to our work responsibilities, chores and free others from worrying about us.
+It may even conveniently allow us to appear’ ‘high-functioning’ in the outside world.
 But this facade comes with a high price.
 Feeling numb inhibits our ability to laugh wholeheartedly, express real sadness, or show excitement.
-We become bystanders in our lives.
+We become bystanders to our own lives.

-Eventually, as we get accustomed to living inside these walls we build around us, we forget who we truly are.
+Eventually, as we grow accustomed to living inside the walls we build around ourselves, we forget who we truly are.
 We become detached not only from the outside world, but also our innermost passion, playfulness, and vitality.

 People experience numbness differently.
 You may feel chronically bored, or you may struggle to find words for your feelings.
-You may detach from your body, gradually losing the ability to be attuned with your body signal of hunger, tiredness, or even losing your sex drive.
-You may lose the ability to respond to events with joy or sadness, or you struggle to connect with others in a deep and meaningful way.
+You may detach from your body, gradually losing the ability to be attuned to signals of hunger, tiredness, or losing your sex drive.
+You may lose the ability to respond to events with joy or sadness, or struggle to connect with others in a deep and meaningful way.

-In Schema Therapy, the wall you built between your true self and your feelings is called “a detach protector”.
-Much like what its name indicates, it started as a benign attempt to protect us.
-It was valuable at some point in your life, but might have expired as a survival strategy and is now doing nothing but holds you back.
+In Schema Therapy, the wall you build between your true self and your feelings is called “a detach protector”.
+Much like what its name indicates, this wall started out as a benign attempt to protect yourself.
+It was valuable at some point in your life, but might have expired as a survival strategy and is now doing nothing but holding you back.

 “Oh God just look at me now… one night opens words and utters pain… I cannot begin to explain to you… this… I am not here.
 This is not happening.
 Oh wait, it is, isn’t it?